Houston janitor and part of the bargaining team that negotiated contract.

-STEPHEN LERNER: Well, we’re going to continue to work and grow in Houston, we’re expanding our work in Florida, and we’re looking all over the South and in other cities in this country where the working poor are working hard and not getting what they deserve.
-So it is an incredibly exciting time and I think it proves that when workers unite and when they work together, we can change this country.
+STEPHEN LERNER: Well, we’re going to continue to work and grow in Houston.
+We’re expanding our work in Florida.
+And we’re looking all over the South and in other cities in this country where the working poor are working hard and not getting what they deserve.
+So it’s an incredibly exciting time, and I think it proves that when workers unite and when they work together, we can change this country.

 AMY GOODMAN: And the issue of health insurance.
 We’re going to go in a minute to a clip of one of the organizers of the campaign in Houston, who has breast cancer, was not diagnosed early.
-In this arrangement, this agreement that has was made, it still has to be voted on, they say some kind of health insurance by 2009, what does that mean?
+In this arrangement, this agreement that was made—it still has to be voted on—they say some kind of health insurance by 2009.
+What does that mean?

-STEPHEN LERNER: Well first.
-In an historic event, it was voted and approved on last night down in Houston, an incredibly exciting event.
-What it means is there’s individual insurance in 2009 for workers, they only have to pay $20 a month, and it’s not fully paid family insurance, but it’s an incredibly important first step.
-And what it means is people will be able to go to the doctor, to the hospital, and enjoy what a lot of people assume all workers have, which is insurance.
+STEPHEN LERNER: Well, first, the—in an historic event, it was voted and approved on last night down in Houston in an incredibly exciting event.
+What it means is there’s individual insurance in 2009 for workers.
+They only have to pay $20 a month.
+And it’s not fully paid family insurance, but it’s an incredibly important first step.
+And what it means is people will be able to go to the doctor, to the hospital, and enjoy what a lot of people assume all workers should have, which is insurance.

 AMY GOODMAN: But what do they get?

-AMY GOODMAN: Well, Stephen Lerner, I want to thank you for being with us, Director of the Justice For Janitors’ Campaign.
-He’s in Washington, but now we’re going to go to Houston, to speak with two janitors involved in the organizing campaign, but first, the story of Ercilia Sandoval.
-She’s a Salvadorian immigrant who works a nightly four-hour shift cleaning a large office building in Houston, she earns $5.25 an hour, has no health insurance or other benefits.
+AMY GOODMAN: Well, Stephen Lerner, I want to thank you for being with us, director of the Justice for Janitors campaign.
+He’s in Washington, but now we’re going to go to Houston to speak with two janitors involved in the organizing campaign.
+But first, the story of Ercilia Sandoval.
+She’s a Salvadoran immigrant who works a nightly four-hour shift cleaning a large office building in Houston.
+She earns $5.25 an hour, has no health insurance or other benefits.
 Earlier this year, she learned she had breast cancer.

-ERCILIA SANDOVAL: My name is Ercilia Sandoval.
-The company C.G.A., which I work for, we don’t have health insurance.
+ERCILIA SANDOVAL: [translated] My name is Ercilia Sandoval.
+The company CGA, which I work for, we don’t have health insurance.
 We don’t have a single benefit.
 We don’t have anything.
 Right now, if I had health insurance, I wouldn’t have to be going through what I’m going through.
-I started feeling bad around mid January.
-February, my arm, my back, my neck were all hurting a lot, as well as any breast.
+I started feeling bad around mid-January.
+February, my arm, my back, my neck were all hurting a lot, as well as my breast.
 I thought it was from the hard work that I do.
-But, never before had the pain stayed this long.
+But never before had the pain stayed this long.

-ERCILIA SANDOVAL: My doctor told me it was urgent that I go to the emergency room right away.
-I went to the hospital, but they didn’t want to attend to me.
-Because they said I didn’t have health insurance.
+ERCILIA SANDOVAL: [translated] My doctor told me it was urgent that I go to the emergency room right away.
+I went to the hospital, but they didn’t want to attend to me, because, they said, I didn’t have health insurance.
 When they diagnosed my cancer, I told my family, my two daughters.
-And when they heard the news they started to cry, and they said that they didn’t want me to die.
-I told them not to worry that god was going to help us, and I’m going to be able to watch them graduate from college.
+And when they heard the news, they started to cry, and they said that they didn’t want me to die.
+I told them not to worry, that God was going to help us, and I’m going to be able to watch them graduate from college.
 We’re fighting for the union with SEIU.
-We’re going to show these giant companies, there are many of us poor people, but we are powerful.
-It’s a huge injustice what they’re doing to all of us.
+We’re going to show these giant companies there are many of us poor people, but we are powerful.
+It’s a huge injustice, what they’re doing to all of us.

-AMY GOODMAN: That video was produced by SEIU’s, that’s Service Employees’ International Union Houston, Justice For Janitors.
+AMY GOODMAN: That video was produced by SEIU—that’s Service Employees International Union’s Houston Justice for Janitors.
 Well, in the past three weeks, Houston janitors have staged demonstrations and engaged in civil disobedience.
 Their efforts have attracted supporters from all over the country who have traveled to Houston to join the protests.

 Last Thursday, 46 protesters were arrested when they blocked a downtown intersection.
-As the janitors began to sit down peacefully in the intersection, Houston police officers on horses charged at them trying to break up the demonstration.
+As the janitors began to sit down peacefully in the intersection, Houston police officers on horses charged at them, trying to break up the demonstration.
 Photographs show police officers on horses trampling the protesters.
-At least one of the protesters, Hazel Ingraham, 83 year old janitor from New York, was hospitalized.
+At least one of the protesters, Hazel Ingram, 83-year-old janitor from New York, was hospitalized.

-AMY GOODMAN: We’ll go to a quick music break and then we’ll come back to Nelson and Mercedes.
+AMY GOODMAN: We’ll go to a quick music break, and then we’ll come back to Nelson and Mercedes.
+Stay with us.

 AMY GOODMAN: Welcome to Democracy Now!
 Can you tell us what happened in this civil disobedience that you engaged in on Thursday?
 What happened in the streets of Houston?

-NELSON CANELA: Well, 47 of us—closed the streets within — not even a two-minute time period.
-We had a — mounted police come and break up the crowd.
-A lot of us were handcuffed together and they just basically threw the horses at us, a lot of us got injured.
-Two of us came out with broken arms.
-One — young lady came out by broken wrist, and a 83-year-old woman, a janitor from New York, was hospitalized.
+NELSON CANELA: Well, 47 of us closed the streets within not even a two-minute time period.
+We had mounted police come and break up the crowd.
+A lot of us were handcuffed together.
+And they just basically threw the horses at us.
+A lot of us got injured.
+Two of us had—came out with broken arms.
+One young lady came out with a broken wrist.
+And a 83-year-old woman, a janitor from New York, was hospitalized.
 She was hurt pretty bad.
-I myself got hurt on my knee, and basically the cops just basically used the horses to basically push us off and they was trying to separate us in different direction.
-We were handcuffed, they were using two horses, one to separate to the right and one to separate to the left.
-But, you know, I mean, they — they had to know that we were handcuffed and it was a dangerous situation.
+I, myself, got hurt on my knee.
+And basically the cops just basically used the horses to basically push us off, and they was trying to separate us in different direction, knowing that we were handcuffed.
+So they were using two horses—one to separate to the right and one to separate to the left.
+But, you know, I mean, they had to know that we were handcuffed, and, you know, it’s a dangerous situation.

-I mean, basically we were, you know, basically mistreated — you know, mistreated and it wasn’t called for, for them to use the horses on us like that.
-These are very big animals, and I mean they can really cause a lot of damage, even death, and at that moment the Houston police department did not realize that—- I don’t know what was going through their mind when they decided that they wanted to use these horses against us.
-But I mean, it was uncalled for.
-We was doing a peaceful, you know, demonstration, you know, and it could’ve been—-
+I mean, basically, we were, you know, basically mistreated, you know, mistreated, and it wasn’t called for, for them to use the horses on us like that.
+These are very big animals, and, I mean, they can really cause a lot of damage, even death.
+And at that moment, the Houston Police Department did not realize that—I don’t know what was going through their mind when they decided that they wanted to use these horses against us.
+But, I mean, it was uncalled for.
+We was doing a peaceful, you know, demonstration, you know, and it could have been handled—

-AMY GOODMAN: How did you —how did your experience there compare to what happened to you here?
+AMY GOODMAN: How did your—how did your experience there compare to what happened to you here?

-NELSON CANELA: Well, basically in Afghanistan, I have room to move around.
-Now what happened to us on the capital, of Alabama, I believe so, if that’s correct, the place where I was, it was scary, because I was basically just, you know, tied to these people with no where to go and these big animals jumping on top of us, and running and trying to trample us.
-I mean it was really scary.
-I mean I thought Houston was going to be my burial ground at that time.
-Because I mean, I felt that these horses were going to really crush us and really hurt us really bad, but thank god we came out of it ok.
+NELSON CANELA: Well, basically, in Afghanistan, I have room to move around.
+I mean, now, what happened to us on the capital, on Alabama, I believe so, if that’s the correct place where I was, it was scary, because I was basically just, you know, tied to these people with nowhere to go, and these big animals jumping on top of us and running, you know, trying to trample us.
+I mean, it was really scary.
+I mean, I thought Houston was going to be my burial ground at that time, because, I mean, I felt like these horses were going to really crush us and really hurt us really bad.
+But, you know, thank God that we came out of it OK.
+So—

-AMY GOODMAN: Let me ask, Mercedes Herrera, did you tell the police in advance you were going to engage in this civil obedience?
+AMY GOODMAN: Mercedes—let me ask, Mercedes Herrera: Did you tell the police in advance you were going to engage in this civil obedience?

-MERCEDES HERRERA: Oh, no. I don´t know about that, I was—San Francisco.
-No stay here.
+MERCEDES HERRERA: Oh, no. I don’t know [inaudible] San Francisco.
+This is—they no—no stay here.

-AMY GOODMAN: Can you talk about your response to the victory last night, your union, the SCIU, the janitors, 5300 voted to—to support the contract.
+AMY GOODMAN: Can you—can you talk about your response to the victory last night, your union, the SEIU, the janitors, 5,300 voted to—to support the contract.
 How are you feeling now?

-MERCEDES HERRERA: I’m very happy, very happy for victory now for — I’ve got a — benefits.
-I’ got it, I change my life.
+MERCEDES HERRERA: I’m very happy, very happy for victory now, for I’ve got benefits.
+I’ve got a—I changed my life.